scottmwalton/code-samples/BlazorWasmRoleBased/README.md

-# Configuring Role Based Athorization with client-side Blazor
+# Configuring Role Based Authorization with client-side Blazor

 *Full disclosure - This sample is completely copied from the blog post by Chris Sainty titled ["Configuring Role Based Athorization with client-side Blazor"](https://chrissainty.com/securing-your-blazor-apps-configuring-role-based-authorization-with-client-side-blazor/).
 That post was configured for .NET Core 3.1.
 I have updated it for .NET 6*